amyromanello/personal-website/content/authors/admin/_index.md

 #      Recognized for contributions to scaling laws in deep learning.
 ---

-Hi, I'm Amy!
+Hi, I'm Amy — a Berlin-based neuroscientist and artist interested in the complex organization of the human brain.

-I'm a doctoral candidate at the [Berlin School of Mind and Brain](https://www.mind-and-brain.de/) and in the [Cognitive Neurology Lab](https://cognitive-neurology.com/) at Charité-Universitätsmedizin Berlin.
-I study resting-state brain dynamics in normative and clinical populations.
-I'm interested in applying computational methods in the analysis of functional MRI data to investigate the spatiotemporal patterns of functional connectivity and variability in BOLD signals.
-I hold degrees in Behavioral Neuroscience (BSc) and Medical Neuroscience (MSc).
+As a doctoral candidate in the [Cognitive Neurology Lab](https://cognitive-neurology.com/), my scientific work incorporates multi-modal MRI, where I apply methods from information theory, stochastic analysis, and fractal geometry to investigate spatiotemporal properties of large-scale brain networks.
+I focus on linking local activity to global patterns of connectivity, with applications in normative populations and neurological disease, such as multiple sclerosis and autoimmune encephalitis.

-Outside of academia, I'm an [artist](https://nothingtwoserious.art/), cat mom, and knitter.
-I'm also involved with harm reduction and health policy reform initiatives both in Germany and abroad.
+Alongside research, I pursue an [artistic practice](https://nothingtwoserious.art/) that reflects on perception, structure, and complexity from outside the lab, offering a complementary lens on the systems that shape human experience.
+I enjoy bridging disciplines and finding creative ways to connect innovative research with broader human experience.